davidwhogg/AstronomyChallenges/README.md

 ### Revision history:

 This document is a work in progress; it isn't even in a "first draft" state.
-This version is dated 2012-06-06.
+This version is dated 2014-07-05.
 I generally put the thing I am most interested in first; that is, I tend to prepend.

 ## Three-dimensional modeling of the Milky Way

 - Dust modeling in three dimensions
 - Mass modeling with realistic models
 - Phase-space models in 6-d that don't rely on integrability

+## Cosmic microwave background

+- Use spatial priors in addition to spectral-energy (wavelength or frequency dependence) priors to separate independent CMB components or layers.
+- Use parameterized pdfs in place of priors to do hierarchical inference of the fundamental cosmological signature, the secondary anisotropies, and the Galaxy.
+- Try out standard unsupervised methods like ICA and so on to see if there are insights to be gleaned.

 ## Radio interferometry